Teaching Portfolio

 “I really enjoyed your psychology class, it was very interactive, interesting, and you have a great charm and personality that is inviting to students.
 This was one of the best classes I have sat in on in a while....WELL DONE!!!!”

-As a virtual instructor, I create an energetic, real-time learning environment where students are constantly interacting and exploring ideas together.
+As both a virtual and in-person instructor, I create an energetic, real-time learning environment where students are constantly interacting and exploring ideas together.
 Live discussions are at the heart of this, giving students the chance to dive deep into course topics while exchanging insights and offering peer feedback in the moment.
-I mix things up with multimedia assignments, such as virtual presentations and digital storytelling, which let students showcase their creativity and apply concepts in meaningful ways.
+I mix things up with multimedia assignments, such as virtual presentations and digital/ hands-on storytelling, which allows students to showcase their creativity and apply concepts in meaningful ways.
 Reflective journaling encourages them to pause, think critically, and connect their learning to personal experiences.
 To keep things fun and engaging, I use virtual polls and games during live sessions, sparking excitement and encouraging active participation.
 These methods help build a vibrant, collaborative classroom where students feel motivated and connected.

 Real-Time Engagement and Interactive Learning Assignments